 Take a look at competitors in your industry—how are their sales teams structured?
 You don’t have to imitate what they’re doing.
 But if everyone in your market is crushing it in a specific way, it’s worth asking why—and finding out if there’s a good reason not to go another way.

 As you structure your sales team, what’s most important is finding the right fit that will drive the results you’re looking for.

-The team you build and the way you structure it in the early-stages of your startup will leave a huge footprint on your sales process, as you further grow and scale your business.
+The team you build and how you structure it in the early stages of your business will leave a huge footprint on your sales process as you grow and scale.
 Don’t leave it up to chance.
-Choose the sales model and team that works for you, and you’ll build a sales organization capable of sustaining long-term growth.
+Choose the sales model and team structure that works for you, and you’ll build a sales organization capable of sustaining long-term growth.

 Want more tips on building winning sales organizations?
 Get The Sales Hiring Playbook - An actionable guide on building winning sales teams.